 Ahhh, bowling…if your date is one of those people who hates bowling, then keep scrolling.
 However, it’s a great activity that can almost everyone can enjoy with the right company.
 Most of the time it’s not really about the sport, but the conversation and friendly competition that comes along with it.
 Order a few pizzas, a pitcher of beer, and two rounds of bowling and you’re set for a great time.

 Pot’s n’ Paints Painting Studio

 It might be time to roll your sleeves up and get crafty.
 Places like Pot’s ‘n’ Paints and Color Me Mine are a great way to spend time with that special someone while stretching each other’s creativity.
-Pick out a tile, mug or pot and go wild!
+Pick out a tile, mug, or pot, and let your imagination run wild!
 The results might not be museum quality, but the experience is well worth the investment.

 Writing Endearing Letters or Notes

 If kind words are the ticket to making your Valentine feel special, then don’t miss a great opportunity to write something sweet for them.
 Reminisce on the good days, past dates, or special occasions that went down as some of your favorite memories together.
 If you’re skilled with the pen, try writing a poem or two.
 Don’t worry about getting cheesy– it’s bound to happen anyway.
 Besides, it’s the thought that counts, right?

 For some couples, the only professional photos they have are from their wedding day.
 But whether you’re just dating or have been married for 15 years, a photo session is a special gift that will definitely stand the test of time.
 Make an album or have your favorite photo made into wall art!